NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ---
 ```

-* From a reproducibility perspective it definitely makes sense to include information about who authored the document and the time it was generated.
+* From a reproducibility perspective it definitely makes sense to include information about who authored the document and the date it was generated.
 Add the two lines below to the YAML header.
-Note that we can include inline R code by using ``r some_code``.
+Note that we can include inline R code by using \`r some_code\`.

 ```
 author: John Doe, Joan Dough, Jan Doh, Dyon Do